Superb Books for Empowering Women

 “The Big Life is a guide for women in their 20s and 30s who are hungry for a job they love, a supportive network of friends, respect from their bosses, and partners who want all those things for them as badly as they do.” —The New York Times

-Finally, I’ll be adding several of these books to my self care kit for winter!
+Finally, I’ll be adding several of these books to my self care kit!
 Have you read any of these empowering books for women?

 And are there other inspirational books you love for women?
 Let me know and I’ll add them to the list!